cyacedev/ePortfolio-m152/README.md

-# Webpage for Claro Altstätten
+# Demo-Webpage for Claro Altstätten

-This repository contains any files used to display the webpage for [Claro Altstätten](https://www.altstaetten-claro.ch/)
+This repository is based on the current Homepage for [Claro Altstätten](https://www.altstaetten-claro.ch/)

 Current Status of the repo is: **still in development** and used as a demo page without any server backend.
+It is supposed to be a school project and showcases multimedia capabilities on websites.

 ## Development